 After the cathedral in Toledo, it is our second favorite cathedral in Spain.

 Ieronimus Tower – The ticket gives you access to the tower of the old cathedral.
-You will be able to climb up, check out the bells, the vault room, and have a bird’s eye view of Salamanca from one of the open “roof balconies”.
+You will be able to climb up, check out the bells, and the vault room, and have a bird’s eye view of Salamanca from one of the open “roof balconies”.
 You can also walk the inner triforium of the new cathedral which was pretty epic.

 The University of Salamanca dates back to the 12th century and it is one of the oldest universities in Spain.
 It is also a place where Christopher Columbus would give lectures about his discoveries!